 Biological agents pose a significant challenge to public health across the world.
 The emergence of pathogens which have developed resistance to antibiotics and their potential use in bioterrorism has prompted governments to manage the threats posed by these agents by adopting stringent bio risk management practices.
 This course has been designed and developed to introduce you to diverse biological agents, their classification into risk groups and the practices and procedures recommended by global organizations such as the World Health Organization (WHO) and the National Institutes of Health (NIH).
 Biological risk management commences with risk assessment, followed by risk mitigation and finally performance assessment.
 This course will discuss each of these aspects of bio risk management over a duration of five weeks.
 Participants will engage in a global collaborative online environment to lean and develop competencies for managing bio risks.

 Associate Professor Dr. Kenneth Francis Rodrigues is a molecular biologist who is a Researcher at the Biotechnology Research Institute, Universiti Malaysia Sabah.
 He is a certified trainer in the area of biological risk management and a member of the Malaysian Biosafety and Biosecurity Association (MBBA).
 During his career, he has conducted training for employees of national agencies involved in public health as well as university lecturers and students.
 He is a member of the Institutional Biosafety Committee (IBC) which administers the implementation of the biosafety policy at the university.
+He was also a member of the team involved in the diagnosis and detection of Covid19 in Sabah, Malaysia.

 Participants will understand